 - Where can you reduce expenses?

 Set clear goals and create a strategy

-Once you’ve done your review of the year that has been, set some goals for the year ahead.
-Some people lack the insight to plan properly when it comes to the year ahead.
+Some people lack the insight to plan properly when it comes to the year ahead so once you’ve done your review of the year that has been, set some goals.
 The value of spending a day planning with an external expert could mean so much added value for your business.